-This chapter provides special instructions that federal departments and agencies must follow to report deposit and disbursement information for cash forecasting purposes.
+This chapter prescribes special instructions that federal departments and entities must follow to report deposit and disbursement information for cash forecasting purposes.

-This chapter describes the procedures that the federal departments and agencies must follow in providing information to the Department of the Treasury (Treasury) for maintaining and updating projections of the Treasury’s operating cash balance, that is, the federal government’s cashflow.
+This chapter describes the procedures that the federal departments and entities must follow in providing information to the Department of the Treasury (Treasury), Bureau of the Fiscal Service (Fiscal Service) for maintaining and updating projections of the Treasury’s operating cash balance, that is, the federal government’s cashflow.

 31 U.S.C.
 3511, 3513

-These cash forecasting requirements instruct agencies to report to Treasury, in advance, transactions that will significantly affect Treasury’s General Account (TGA) and Treasury’s Tax and Loan (TT&L) accounts.
+These cash forecasting requirements instruct entities to report to Treasury, in advance, transactions that will significantly affect the Treasury General Account (TGA).

-Government agency reporting of cash forecasting information is critical for the maintenance of accurate, up-to-date cashflow projections, and for the daily management of Treasury’s operating cash balances.
-Failure to notify Treasury of significant disbursement activity can cause the TGA to lack sufficient funds to cover agency payments.
-Conversely, failure to notify Treasury of significant deposit activity can cause Treasury not to invest excess cash balances.
+Government entity reporting of cash forecasting information is critical for the maintenance of accurate, up-to-date cashflow projections, and for the daily management of Treasury’s operating cash balances.
+Failure to notify Treasury of significant disbursement activity can cause the TGA to lack sufficient funds to cover entity payments.

 Reporting of U.S. Military pay transactions and Defense Department (Defense) payments to vendors is essential to the effective and efficient management of Treasury’s operating cash balances.
 Procedures in this chapter standardize the information provided by the Defense Finance and Accounting Service (DFAS) centers and other Defense installations.